Which blog commenting mistakes are you making?

 I was able to generate decent traffic to my site and increase my income because out of the 224 comments that were truly useful, 100 of them were on industry blogs, while 52 were on mainstream blogs such as Huffington Post, Mashable, etc.

-The truth of the matter is that if you’re leaving comments only on non-industry blogs, you won’t drive a lot of traffic to your blog, because the people who will read your comment aren’t targeted to your offers.
+The truth of these blog commenting tips is that if you’re leaving comments only on non-industry blogs, you won’t drive a lot of traffic to your blog, because the people who will read your comment aren’t targeted to your offers.

-For example, let’s say you’re a SEO expert and your landing page is about optimizing for long-tail keywords.
+For example, let’s say you’re a search engine optimization expert and your landing page is about optimizing for long-tail keywords.

-If you leave a comment on Huffington Post, the majority of those readers aren’t into SEO and may not understand what your landing page is about when they get there.
+If you leave a comment on Huffington Post, the majority of those readers aren’t into search engine optimization and may not understand what your landing page is about when they get there.

 From a branding perspective, having your comments on industry blogs will improve your brand and expose you to those you’re trying to reach.
 A few people have told me that they saw my name popping up on different blogs.

-There’s no doubt that if you spend adequate time writing comments and responding to them, especially on industry blogs, you’ll generate better leads, not merely visitors.
+There’s no doubt that if you spend adequate time writing comments and responding to them, especially on industry blogs, you’ll generate better leads and search engine optimization as a result — not merely visitors.